Yankee Stadium (1923): Replacement, closing, and demolition

-After years of speculation that the Yankees would build a new ballpark to replace Yankee Stadium, construction on a new facility began on August 16, 2006, with a groundbreaking ceremony across the street in Macombs Dam Park, the site of the new stadium.
+After years of speculation that the Yankees would build a new stadium to replace Yankee Stadium, construction began on August 16, 2006, with a groundbreaking ceremony across the street in Macombs Dam Park.
 The Yankees played their final two seasons in the stadium in 2007 and 2008 while the new venue was being built.

-After the final game in the Stadium's history was played on September 21, 2008, public tours of Yankee Stadium continued until November 23, 2008.
+After the final game in Yankee Stadium's history was played on September 21, 2008, public tours of Yankee Stadium continued until November 23, 2008.
 November 9, 2008 was the last day the public tours included Monument Park and the retired number area.
 On November 12, 2008, construction workers began removing memorials from Monument Park for relocation to the new facility.
 On November 8, 2008, former Yankees Scott Brosius, Paul O'Neill, David Cone and Jeff Nelson, all members of the 1998 World Series championship team, joined 60 children from two Bronx based youth groups Youth Force 2020 and the ACE Mentor Program in ceremoniously digging up home plate, the pitcher's mound pitching plate (rubber) and the surrounding dirt of both areas and transporting them to comparable areas of new Yankee Stadium.

 An official closing ceremony was reportedly discussed to occur in November 2008, but was scrapped when the organization decided the final event should be a baseball game.
 Yankee officials said that while the team had contemplated a final ceremony (with any proceeds going to charity), talk of a concert was just media speculation.

 The front office staff vacated the premises on January 23, 2009.
 Demolition began in March 2009 with the removal of the playing field.
 On May 13, 2009, the process of removing seats began and was completed on June 8.
 On September 3 and 4, the iconic white facade was dismantled.

-On November 4, 2009, construction workers began tearing down the outfield bleachers, marking the first major structural demolition of the old ballpark.
+On November 4, 2009, construction workers began tearing down the outfield bleachers.
 On November 12, demolition work began on the field level grandstand.
 By the end of November, most of the grandstand and bleachers at field level were gone.
 By the first week of December, demolition of the midlevel loge seats had begun.
 By January 2010, the loge level was gone and demolition began on the left field escalator bank adjacent to Gate 2.
 In February 2010, demolition work began on the upper deck and the outfield wall; the final part of the outfield wall (the Continental Airlines ad, the out-of-town scoreboard and the remaining part of the advertising panel to its right) was taken down February 24, 2010.
 By March 25, the entire upper deck was taken down.

 Following an unsuccessful attempt to save Gate 2 (the only portion of the original Yankee Stadium that mostly remained unaltered after the venue's renovation), demolition of the outer walls of the stadium began on March 29.
 Demolition of the original Yankee Stadium was completed on May 13, 2010.